-Genetic Engineering draws heavily from biotechnology and with interested students can work across a range of industries such as pharmaceutical companies, food enterprises, research organisations and institutions, amongst others.
-As a geneticist, you can expect to work on different subfields, e.g agricultural genetics and animal genetics along with dealing with issues like ecological effects of genetic modification, genetically altered products, pest control and so forth.
+Genetic Engineering draws heavily from biotechnology and with interested students can work across a range of industries such as pharmaceutical companies, food enterprises, research organizations, and institutions, amongst others.
+As a geneticist, you can expect to work on different subfields, e.g agricultural genetics and animal genetics along with dealing with issues like ecological effects of genetic modification, genetically altered products, pest control, and so forth.

-A specialised field within biotechnology, molecular biotechnology relates to many diverse disciplines like microbiology, cell biology, cancer research, etc. Further, with the overall scope of biotechnology gaining momentum, career avenues are only going to increase.
-A Molecular Biotechnologist works on analysis of nucleic properties of humans and animals, development of better drugs and tests as well as vaccine studies, amongst others.
-This field has applications in areas of aquaculture, textile manufacturing and food processing as well.
+A specialized field within biotechnology, molecular biotechnology relates to many diverse disciplines like microbiology, cell biology, cancer research, etc. Further, with the overall scope of biotechnology gaining momentum, career avenues are only going to increase.
+A Molecular Biotechnologist works on the analysis of nucleic properties of humans and animals, development of better drugs and tests as well as vaccine studies, amongst others.
+This field has applications in areas of aquaculture, textile manufacturing, and food processing as well.

 A relatively nascent area, Pharmaceutical Biotechnology specifically concerns itself with the application of biotechnology principles in the development of drugs.
 Availing the scope of Biotechnology in the field of pharmaceuticals, it involves understanding molecular structures, synthesis and purification, stability and toxicity, etc. Primary work responsibilities may include conducting clinical trials, formulating drug delivery systems and clinical trials.
 Typical companies hiring for pharmaceutical biotechnologists are pharma and drug companies although regulatory authorities also require their services.